 Hey my lovelies.
 Let’s be realistic here.
 Today I bring you the REALISTIC hospital bag checklist- the things you’ll actually need for labour and delivery.

-Now to be fair, the fact that your going to have a baby is AS REAL as it can get.
-But most mums in their third trimester start faffing around panicking what they will actually need to take with them to the hospital in their hospital bag.
-Especially if their first time mums to be.
+Now to be fair, the fact that you’re going to have a baby is AS REAL as it can get.
+But most first-time mums in their third trimester start faffing around panicking what they will actually need to take with them to the hospital in their hospital bag.
+Especially if they’re first-time mums to be.
+The last thing you need is to pack 4 full-sized suitcases for your hospital trip.
+A small duffel bag is all you need for this realistic hospital bag checklist.
+You have scoured Pinterest to find the perfect hospital bag checklist.
+After a long pregnancy, you’re beaming and ecstatic about meeting your baby for the first time.

 I’m here to take that stress of your shoulders and give you a checklist of hospital items YOU’LL ACTUALLY NEED.